neil7057/beach_hut_society/README.md

         -   Colours are Bold yet soft and are selected to communicate a fun, beach theme and reflect the varied colours that are common to beach hut installations.

-        -   The header and footer occupy the whole width of teh screen but contnet has wide margins on larger screen sizes with thin margins for tablet and mobile views.
+        -   The header and footer occupy the whole width of the screen but content has wide margins on larger screen sizes with thin margins for tablet and mobile views.

         -   The site is responsive with menus and text resized for smaller screens.

         -   Menu navigation is consistent across all pages and screen sizes and is central to each page.
 Menus change according to login and admin status.

-        -   Menu button text is Sand witha  yellow background.
+        -   Menu button text is Sand with a yellow background.
 The admin only function is highlighted in Green.

         -   There are popup confirmations on all Delete functions and each update page also offers a 'cancel' function rather than expecting the user to use tha back button or actively click elsewhere.

-        -   Administrators have additional functions which are presented when they access different ares of the site.
+        -   Administrators have additional functions which are presented when they access different areas of the site.

         -   Error and confirmation messages are displayed at the top of the main site area, below the secondary menus.
 I chose not to make these disappear automatically or after a stated time as I personally find that inconvenient and prefer to have messages displayed until I have read that at my pace and taken action to dismiss them.

-        -   Threads(posts) and the first comment are visible to all visitors but user have to register and login to see full posts or comment.
+        -   Threads(posts) and the first comment are visible to all visitors but users have to register and login to see full posts, full comments or be able to post or comment.

         -   Logged in users get to see their user profile, can edit it and can see all their own posts on a 'view all posts' page.
-I chose not to allow users to delete their own accounts as that would remove contnet from the site, incluidng any responses from other users.
+I chose not to allow users to delete their own accounts as that would remove content from the site, incluidng any responses from other users.

 -   ### Database Design
 -   #### Table Structure
     *   A User Table with unique ID.
+User information.
-    *   A Thread Table - essentially a forum post, linked to a User.
+    *   A Thread Table with unique ID.
+Essentially a forum post, linked to a User.
-    *   A Comments Table - a comment or comments, attachhed to Thread and linked to the User who posted the comment, not necessarilly tehnsame user who posted the thread.
+    *   A Comments Table with unique ID.
+A comment or comments, attached to Thread and linked to the User who posted the comment, not necessarilly the same user who posted the thread.
-    *   A Tag Table - a category that can be attached to a post to assist with searches.
+    *   A Tag Table with unique ID.
+A category that can be attached to a post to assist with searches.
-    *   A Thread-Tag Table to resolve a Many-to-Many relationship between Tags and Threads.
+    *   A Thread-Tag Table to resolve the Many-to-Many relationship between Tags and Threads.
-    *   A Contact Table to hold messages for admin review and processing.
+    *   A Contact Table with unique ID.
+Holds messages for admin review and processing.

 -   #### Diagram
     <details><summary>Data Structure</summary>